theklakin/AndroidSecurityAnalyzer/README.md

 ### advert

-Traversse the smali code of an Android application and locates all the files that use the *loadAd* method.
+Traverses the smali code of an Android application and locates all the files that use the *loadAd* method.

 ### internet